-Bacteriostatic cell variants (BCVs) are cells with a distinct morphology that arise without genetic changes from their original populations when challenged by environmental stresses, including antibiotic exposure.
-They exhibit increased resistance to these potentially lethal conditions, and they have the capability of reversion to normal cells when these conditions are no longer present.
+Bacteriostatic cell variants (BCVs) are cells with a distinct morphology, resulting from an altered cell metabolism, which arise without genetic changes from their original populations when challenged by environmental stresses, including antibiotic exposure.
+They exhibit increased resistance to these potentially lethal conditions, and they have the capability of reversion to normal cells when these stress conditions are no longer present.
 This definition fits with all types of spores.
 In the case of non-sporulating organisms, something similar occurs during conventional sporulation, including cellular morphological changes.
-In Staphylococcus and Enterococcus, the SCVs (typically the thymidine-dependent ones), which we consider a type of BCV, have gross morphological alterations, with larger cocci.
-These cells frequently present asymmetrical cell division, similar to that in sporulating bacteria, which has been confirmed by ultrastructural alterations in the building of cross walls (16).
+In Staphylococcus and Enterococcus, the SCVs, which we consider a type of BCV, have gross morphological alterations, with larger cocci.
+These cells frequently divide asymmetrically, similar to what generally happens in sporulating bacteria (16).
 In E. coli, SCV cells are swollen and elongated, and as in the case of Firmicutes, they frequently show cellular constrictions typical of incomplete or asymmetrical cell division (17).
-These constrictions are perhaps caused by the oscillatory degradation of FtsZ, the critical cell division protein involved in the formation of a contractile ring structure (Z ring) at the division site.